alvachien/datastructure/README.md

-# TypeScript Library for Data Structure and Algorithm
+# TypeScript Library for Data Structure, Algorithms and Utilities
 ## INTRODUCTION
 This project is target to build a library (abbrv: lib) for Data Structures and algorithms.